-Traditional and Cultured Buttermilk
+Traditional vs. Cultured Buttermilk

 Traditional buttermilk is produced when whole cream is churned to make butter.
 The newly formed butter separates from the liquid, which is the buttermilk.
 This resulting buttermilk is a slightly acidic thin liquid that happens to be low in fat (since most of the fat is now in the butter).
-Traditional buttermilk is not sold commercially in the United States but is available in Northern Africa and India as well as South Asia and Northern Europe, where it is drunk as a beverage and used in soups and sauces.
+Traditional buttermilk is not sold commercially in the United States but is available in North Africa and India, as well as South Asia and Northern Europe, where people drink it and use it in soups and sauces.

 Cultured buttermilk, on the other hand, is made by fermenting milk, preferably fresh to retain beneficial bacteria but most often pasteurized.
 The low-fat or nonfat milk is fermented to turn the sugars into lactic acid.
 The resulting liquid is usually thicker than traditional buttermilk and is tart in flavor because of its increased acidity.
 This is what is sold in cartons among the dairy products in markets across the United States.
 Traditional and cultured buttermilk cannot be used interchangeably as their consistency and taste differ dramatically.

 How to Use Laban

 Laban is enjoyed as a refreshing beverage in the Middle East, especially Lebanon, Turkey, and Iran—in homes, cafes, and in cities where it is sold by street vendors.
 It is particularly popular following a meal of couscous, when it might be served alone or even mixed into plain couscous.
 Laban is also an ingredient in many dishes, often those with lamb, cucumber, and barley; recipes such as kibbeh bi laban (a rice ball), shorbah-Ib-laban (lamb or beef steaks with yogurt sauce), and shish barak (stuffed dumplings in a laban broth), all call for laban.